portfolio-performance/portfolio-help/docs/en/how-to/requesting-new-importer.md

 ```
 </pre>

+!!!
+Note
-<small>ℹ️ Note: Is automatically inserted when extracting</small>
+    Is automatically inserted when extracting

+!!!
+Tip
-> 💬 If your transaction is in a foreign language, provide a translation or short explanation of the used terms.
+    If your transaction is in a foreign language, provide a translation or short explanation of the used terms.

 ---